MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 - Compute Engine’s InstanceAdmin Role: (start, stop, list, get, delete, setMachine type)
 - Custom role: Compute Engine’s InstanceOperator Role: (start, stop, list, get)
-- Service Account for server-to-server interactions - what is you want to give a permision to a compute engine VM rathe than a person. (app on VM needs to store data in Google Cloud Storage)
+- Service Account for server-to-server interactions - what if you want to permit a compute engine VM rather than a person. (app on VM needs to store data in Google Cloud Storage)
 <!-- TODO example service account and IAM  -->

 ### 2.5.
 Interacting with Google Cloud Platform

 For ways to interact with GCP:

-- Cloud Platform Console, web-based administrative interface, offers Cloud Shell
+- Cloud Platform Console, a web-based administrative interface, offers Cloud Shell
 - Cloud Shell (a command-line interface to GCP, accessible from a web browser), VM on a GCP
 - SDK (gcloud, gsutil (Cloud Storage), bq (BigQuery))
 - Cloud Console Mobile App (managed machines + dashboards)